BenD2525/the_rescuers_p5/TESTING.md

 ![Reviews HTML validation](readme/testing/html_checker_reviews.PNG)

 There are some warnings regarding the javscript in the html checker, however they don't affect the usability of the site and don't present any errors.
+All templates have been passed through the HTML validation with no errors showing.
+I have included two screenshots above as examples.
+There initially were errors due to the fact that I had been using buttons wrapped in anchor tags to move around the site.
+I have now removed these and replaced them with solely buttons with onclick attributes.

 ### CSS